heskay32/myfolio/content/en/_index.md

 cascade:
   featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 ---
-Welcome, here are some of my recent projects.
+Welcome, below are some of my recent projects.